julia-walti/Design-Project-2022/README.md

 - reader.py Contains all functions to read the data, create and transform the dataset and construct the train and testing matrices
 - globals.py Contains the global variables that are used in multipl scripts
 - _init_.py Script to initialize and be able to use the global variables
+- construct_gson_day.py, the script that creates the input GSON file with the .cli weather file and the .GML CityGML2.0 file
 ### Requirements
 - numpy
 - sklearn